 Coming of Age During Two Recessions

 Millennials came of working age entering the workforce during the 2008 Recession.
-Millennials are now at what should be the height of the generation’s earning power but that is not the case because of yet another recession, the Coronavirus Recession.
+Millennials are now at what should be the height of the generation’s earning power, but that is not the case because of another recession, the Coronavirus Recession.
 Doug Casey, a well-known crisis investor, has called it the Greater Depression.
 Jobless claims are nearly 800,000.
-While the Coronavirus Recession is not good for anyone, Millennials are being the hardest hit and are now being called the New Lost Generation.
+While the Coronavirus Recession is not good for anyone, Millennials are being the hardest hit.
+They are now being called the New Lost Generation.
 The combinations of these two recessions and other factors that contribute to building wealth.
 Millennials only own 3% of the United States’ wealth despite being a quarter of the country’s population.

 Rising Cost of Education

 Millennials have borne the brunt of wage stagnation.
 Wages have fallen 43% for the Millennial Generation.
-That is a huge drop while the cost of living continues to rise.
-As wages stagnate savings rates continue to fall with low-interest rates.
+That is a massive drop, while the cost of living continues to rise.
+As wages stagnate, savings rates continue to fall with low-interest rates.

-The Millennial Generation is the most indebted generation.
+The Millennial Generation is the most indebted.
 Millennials have credit card debt and student debt.
-Millennials are afraid of debt and are the wisest when it comes to financially plan for their future.
-The combination of credit card and student debt adds to the problems for why Millennials are staying single longer and not marrying.
+Millennials are afraid of debt and are the wisest when it comes to planning for their financial future.
+The combination of credit card and student debt adds to why Millennials are staying single longer and not marrying.

-Inflation is a persistent increase in the level of consumer prices or a persistent decline in the purchasing power of money, caused by an increase in available currency and credit beyond the proportion of available goods and services.
-Inflation has risen making everything more expensive for Millennials who already are experiencing wage stagnation.
+Inflation is a persistent increase in the level of consumer prices or a steady decline in the purchasing power of money, caused by an increase in available currency and credit beyond the proportion of available goods and services.
+Inflation has risen, making everything more expensive for Millennials who are already experiencing wage stagnation.
 The average real rate of inflation ranges from 7% to 13.4%, dependent upon where you live in the United States.
 The rising inflation means that you get less for your money.